Frequently asked questions

 What can I expect at customs and immigration in Canada?

-Please follow the steps listed on our Arriving in Canada website.
+Please follow the steps listed on our Arriving in Canada webpage.

 -